CVIR-Lab/MarsData/README.md

 "*A Kernel-based Multi-featured Rock Modeling and Detection Framework for a Mars Rover*" submitted to IEEE TNNLS Special Issue on:
 Deep Learning for Earth and Planetary Geosciences.

-We will soon released the whole codes and data after the paper is availabe.

 ## MarsData  — a Martian rock dataset for segmentation.
 ----------------------------------
 We refined and built the first labeled dataset for rocks on Mars, **MarsData**.
 Images are collected from an unlabeled [Mars image dataset](https://dominikschmidt.xyz/mars32k/).
 The intention of **MarsData** is to provied a standard rock detection benchmark with pixel-level mask for researchers who are interseting on deep learning methods for planetray sciences and robotics.
 Note: All mars images are courtesy of NASA/JPL-Caltech.
 You can read the full use policy [here](https://www.jpl.nasa.gov/jpl-image-use-policy).